 - IGES file format is used for surface export to Cad programs

-- Many Bezier types can be imported in Maya 3D including NURBS data type
+- In Maya, Bezier curves can be imported as well as the NURBS data type

 - NURBS data can be imported from different CAD applications in Maya

 - NURBS curve can be open, closed, or clamped

 Additionally, if you want to put polygon surface types in use for your project, you can start with construction of the surfaces through NURBS first and then get them converted to polygons.

 3D models can be constructed from NURBS primitives.
 The primitives are basically 3D objects which are in the form of usual geometric shapes like conical, spherical, cubical and likewise.
 Many 3D shapes can be created with the initial help of primitives.